Major in Religion

 When you are ready to declare your Religion Major, you should take the following steps:

 - Use the online form to declare your major or go to the CAS Advising Office located at 100 Bay State Rd, Rm 401 to fill out a Declaration of Major form.

-- The Administrative Coordinator will assign an academic advisor, or you can request a specific member of our faculty.
+- The Administrative Coordinator will assign an academic advisor, or you can request a specific member of our faculty (to request an advisor, email firstname.lastname@example.org).
 Your academic advisor will help you design a program of study to meet all departmental requirements.